nocproject/noc/docs/en/docs/dev/reference/confdb/index.md

 to the right and may be reused.

 ## ConfDB pipeline stages
-Config processing pipeline and stages are represented on chart below
+Config processing pipeline and stages are represented on the chart below

 ```mermaid
 graph TD